axioned/handbook/src/content/docs/Playbook/who-we-serve.md

 - 1/ Moving too slowly to validate and iterate—losing time, feedback, and momentum.
 - 2/ Restricted in-house tech expertise to execute at the desired pace/velocity.

+## How do we work with our Clients?
+- We prefer to work on a monthly retainer model providing continuous/dedicated support to drive continuous improvement.
+- We also work on project (SOW - Scope of Work) basis.

 ## Why Axioned?
 - We are responsible, agile, human-centered, and collaborative problem solvers.
-- We talk and walk (live by) our [Core Values](playbook/core-values/).
+- We walk, talk, and live by our [Core Values](playbook/core-values/).
 - We're experts in performance optimization, tech-stack modernization, and bridging tech-skill gaps.
 - We excel in/enjoy working with JavaScript-driven frameworks and technologies.

-### How do we work with our Clients?
-- We prefer to work on a monthly retainer model providing continuous/dedicated support to drive continuous improvement.
-- We also work on project (SOW - Scope of Work) basis.

-### We value our client relationships and spend a lot of time working on/discussing how to WOW Clients (CSAT Score):
+## We value our clients & CSAT Score:
+- Our CSAT csore (as of Apr 2025): 94%
-- We aim to [WOW](/playbook/wow) our clients and teammates.
+- Our goal is to consistently [WOW](/playbook/wow) our clients and teammates.
-- When asking clients for feedback we also ask them to evaluate each member of the Axioned team who contributed to/worked on the project.

 :::tip[The Axioned Journey]
 Axioned was started in 2006 by Dev Jhala.
 Libby Swan joined in 2008.
 Today, Dev serves the role of the company's CFO and supports the strategic direction of the company.
 Today, Libby serves the role of the company's CEO with a focus on sales/marketing + strategic direction.